gilch/hissp/README.md

 The answer is *metaprogramming*: code that writes code.
-When you can shape the language itself to fit your problem domain, the inexpressible becomes ordinary.
+When you can shape the language itself to fit your problem domain, the incomprehensible becomes obvious.

+Python really is a great language to work with.
+"Executable pseudocode" is not far off.
+But it is too complex to be good at metaprogramming.
+The use of `exec()` is frowned upon.
+It's easy enough to understand, but hard to get right.
+Python Abstract Syntax Tree (AST) manipulation is a somewhat more reliable technique, but not for the faint of heart.
+Python AST is not simple, because Python isn't.

+Hissp is a streamlined skin on Python: a simplified AST that you can program in directly.
+Hissp code is made of specially formatted tuples: easier to manipulate than Python AST, but still more reliable than text manipulation.
+In Hissp, code is just another kind of data.

 Lisp is a programmable programming language, extensible though its renowned macro system which hooks into the compiler itself.
+Macros are Lisp's secret weapon.
+And Hissp brings this power to Python.

 Adding features that historically required a new version of the Python language, like `with` statements, would be almost as easy as writing a new function in Lisp.

-Python can certainly do metaprogramming.
-But it's more difficult than necessary.
-Python AST manipulation is certainly a powerful technique, but not for the faint of heart.
-Python AST is not simple, because Python isn't.
-Even `eval()` sees use in the standard library.
-It's easy enough to understand, but may be even harder to get right.

-Hissp's primary goal is to make metaprogramming much easier.
-Hissp code is made of specially formatted tuples: a simplified kind of AST that is easier to manipulate, but still more reliable than text manipulation.
-Hissp code is just another kind of data.

 #### Minimal implementation
-Be as small as reasonably possible, but no smaller.
-We're not code golfing here; readability still counts.
-But this project has *limited scope*:
 The Hissp compiler includes what it needs to achieve its goals, but no more.
 Bloat is not allowed.
+A goal of Hissp is to be as small as reasonably possible, but no smaller.
+We're not code golfing here; readability still counts.
+But this project has *limited scope*.

 Hissp compiles to an upythonic *functional subset* of Python.
 This subset has a direct and easy-to-understand correspondence to the Hissp code,